Dre Campbell Farm

 13. Azera Gardening

-14. Bacillus thuringiensis v. kurstaki (Btk)
+14. Bacillus thuringiensis kurstaki (Btk)

-You can also use Bacillus thuringiensis v. kurstaki (Btk) to control the critters.
+You can also use Bacillus thuringiensis kurstaki (Btk) to control the critters.
 This bacterium is deadly to caterpillar pests.

 It will kill codling moth caterpillars that come into contact with it.